trustedshops/trustedshops-ios-sdk/README.md

 	             name:@"The product's name"
 	              SKU:@"a valid SKU identifier"];
 	anOrder.tsCheckoutProductItems = @[aProduct];
+	anOrder.debugMode = YES; // see below for information on this!

 	// Send the order data to Trusted Shops
 	// This will display a (modal) webView that displays content based on the services you bought from Trusted Shops.